EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 ---
 author: "Árpád Lajos"
 title: "Convenient Reporting with Jasper"
-tags: java, reporting, jasper, wildfly
+tags: java, reporting, jasper
 gh_issue_number: 1623
 ---

 ![Basalt pillars](/blog/2020/04/28/convenient-reporting-with-jasper/symphony-of-stones.jpg)

 Business Intelligence (BI) reporting is a huge problem space in custom software.
 There’s a wide range of business needs for looking at past and predictive behavior.
-Building a reporting tool can be a much more cost effective way to get this data compared to writing individual queries or manually generating reports.
+Building a reporting tool can be a very cost effective way to get this data, especially compared to writing individual queries or manually generating reports.

 I’ve been working with Jasper in the Java project space and wanted to write about some research I’ve collected on the topic.

 JasperReports takes .jrxml files as input and outputs a .jasper report.
 Possible output targets include: